Skip to content

 Strategies to Pay Off Credit Card Debt

-• Avalanche: Pay highest APR first (saves most money)
+• Avalanche method: Pay highest APR card first — mathematically saves the most money

 Related Calculators